minnhsupaingpaing/minnhsu/README.md

 <h2 align="left">Hi 👋!
 My name is Minn Hsu Paing Paing and I'm a Software Developer, from Myanmar</h2>
+- 🔭 I’m currently working on [Movie Ticket]

+- 🌱 I’m currently learning [Flutter and Kotlin]
+- 👯 I’m looking to collaborate on [Open Source Project or Any Collaboration]
+- 🤔 I’m looking for help with [Project or Area where you need help]
+- 💬 Ask me about [Java]
+- 📫 How to reach me: [Yangon]
+- 😄 Pronouns: [Theo]
+- ⚡ Fun fact: [Java]
 ###

 <div align="center">